Loopring/trusted_setup/coordinator.md

 A final contribution is needed with a [beacon](https://github.com/ZcashFoundation/powersoftau-attestations/tree/master/0088).
 The beacon we use is the hash of Bitcoin block #602168: `00000000000000000013a0dab9d26be0353108f6eb5a2be6ac389986296607c7`, which can be found in `phase2-bn254/powersoftau/src/bin/beacon_constrained.rs`:

 ```
-// Update the number of iterations: Sapling MPC did 2^42 iterations
+// Update the number of iterations: We use 2^37 iterations

 // Place block hash here (block number #564321)
 let mut cur_hash: [u8; 32] = hex!("0000000000000000000a558a61ddc8ee4e488d647a747fe4dcc362fe2026c620");